 Amazon Marketplace Web Service (Amazon MWS) is an extensive library of application programming interfaces (APIs) that allow businesses who sell via Amazon's online retail network to integrate their internal software applications for functions such as product listings, customer orders, payments, product fulfillment, and reporting with Amazon's services.
 By integrating internal applications and work flows with Amazon's online network, companies can extend their reach, reduce selling costs, create a better buying experience for their customers, and grow their profits.
 To find out more about Progent's software development consulting for Amazon MWS, visit to Amazon Marketplace Web Service (MWS) development and integration consulting.

-Progent's Google Cloud Platform planning and integration experts offer cost-effective remote and on-premises consulting to help companies of any size to move all or part of their core network infrastructure to Google Cloud Platform (GCP).
-This can save time and equipment costs and enable access to Google's state-of-the-art machine learning tools.
-Progent can help you with every aspect of Google Cloud Platform migration and troubleshooting including requirements analysis, preparedness evaluation, system design, pilot testing, configuration, centralized administration, performance optimization, licensing management, disaster recovery mechanisms, and security and compliance.
+Progent's Google Cloud Platform (GCP) planning and integration experts can provide affordable online and on-premises support to assist organizations to migrate any part of their critical network resources to Google Cloud Platform services.
+This can save time and equipment costs and enable access to Google's state-of-the-art AI and machine learning technology.
+Progent can assist you with every aspect of Google Cloud Platform migration and troubleshooting including needs analysis, preparedness assessment, architectural design and review, pilot testing, deployment, administration, performance tuning, licensing management, backup/restore mechanisms, and security strategies.